jewelazo/digital_bank/README.md

 ```
             (env) python manage.py runserver
 ```
-10) Explore API Documentation to explore endpoints and remember add your token in this format "Bearer {{your_token}}:
+10) Explore API Documentation to review endpoints and remember add your token in this format "Bearer {{your_token}}:
 ```
             http://127.0.0.1:8000/apidocs/
 ```